KrishnaRSampath/activism-framework/decision-making.md

     * Reduces social hierarchy, as all members' votes are required to progress forward.
     * Increases participation by all members of a group.
-    * Imposes a natural limit on risky or controversial changes. are sustainability and deep understanding tack and roles by each member of collective.
+    * Imposes a natural limit on risky or controversial changes.
     * Prevents minority viewpoints within a group from being overrun.
   * Disadvantages:
     * Extremely time-consuming, as a single dissenter can prevent forward progress.
     * Difficult to overturn previously-made decisions as members who espoused those ideas initially may be unwilling to recant.
     * Can cause social pressure on all participants to reach quicker decisions, paradoxically resulting in some groups speeding too quickly toward decision-making.
 * Parliamentary Procedure is a highly organized system of decision-making, governed by a fixed set of rules (such as Robert's Rules of Order).
   * Advantages:
     * Highly structured set of rules governs discussion, preventing personal attacks and the like from becoming commonplace, and reducing ambiguity.
     * Generally requires a quorum of members present, to prevent the risk of a clandestine meeting held to push through a small group's agenda.
     * Majority voting provides a clear, objective way to measure when a decision has been reached when a question is called to a vote.
   * Disadvantages:
     * Minority viewpoints can be overridden by votes, leading to a situation where an unscrupulous majority group could seize complete control over the body.
     * Discussion can become interrupted by the process moving too quickly to a vote.
     * People may feel less personally invested in the outcome from the other two systems (especially where they voted against the decision that was reached).

 ##References